ReX: A Framework for Incorporating Temporal Information in Model-Agnostic Local Explanation Techniques: Empirical Evaluation

 \subsection{User Study}

-We asked 19 computer science undergraduate to participate in a study to evaluate how \toolname improves Anchors on the sentiment analysis network.
-Each participant has taken courses in machine learning but had no experience with explanation techniques before the study.
-The questionnaire contains five questions.
-Each question first presents a sentence, the network's output on the sentence, and explanations produced by Anchor and Anchor*.
-The sentences are randomly chosen from the test set.
-Then the user is asked to predict the RNN's output on 10 new sentences.
-The new sentences are produced using our perturbation model (with BERT~\cite{devlin2018bert}).
-They can answer ``positive'', ``negative'', or `I don't know''.
-Figure~\ref{fig:study_example} shows one such question in the questionnaire.
-If a user did not answer ``I don't know'', we gave a ``yes'' to the coverage question; further, if their prediction matches the actual network output, we gave a ``yes'' to the precision question.
+To assess how \toolname helps end users understand target models and predict their behaviors, we conducted a user study by comparing anchors and \toolname-augmented anchors (denoted as anchors*) on the preceding sentiment analysis LSTM.
+Similarly, we used coverage and precision as metrics, but now they describe how well a human's predictions match the model's after consuming explanations.
+These metrics are denoted as \(\mathrm{precision}_u\) and \(\mathrm{coverage}_u\).
+We employed 19 CS undergraduates with machine learning backgrounds but no experience with explanation techniques, to study how much \toolname improves Anchors.
+The questionnaire contains five tests.
+Each test first presents a sentence, the network's output on the sentence, and their corresponding anchor and anchor*.
+We randomly chose the sentences from the test set.
+Then we asked each user to predict the RNN's output on 10 new sentences, which are produced using our perturbation model (with BERT).
+They could answer ``positive'', ``negative'', or ``I don't know''. \(\mathrm{Coverage}_u\) for a sentence is the percentage of users that do not answer ``I don't know''. \(\mathrm{Precision}_u\) for a sentence is the percentage of users that give a prediction that matches the model output among the users that do not answer ``I don't know''.